A quick guide to volunteering as a nurse or midwife

 Whilst humanitarian emergency responses frequently dominate headlines, there are also plentiful opportunities for experienced nurses and midwives to get involved with longer-term, sustainable development.
 Here we run through what volunteering placements often look like for nurses and midwives, and the professional benefits to be gained.

-Why nurses and midwives are needed?
+Why volunteer nurses and midwives are needed?

 In many developing countries, healthcare systems are completely overstretched.
 Health workers may not receive adequate training and basic resources might be very scarce.
 Those living in remote, difficult-to-access areas, usually the poorest people, are likely to suffer the worst.
 By teaching local health workers in life-saving techniques and how to use essential equipment, volunteer nurses and midwives can extend and improve health services and save more lives.
-Maternal and neonatal health, and sexual and reproductive health are two main focus areas of many international development organisations, including VSO, and that’s where nurses and midwives can often bring the most value.
+Maternal and neonatal health, and sexual and reproductive health are two main focus areas of many international development organisations, including VSO, and that’s where volunteer midwives and nurses can often bring the most value.

 Adapting to the role